wwfus/engrid-wwf/README.md

-# Engrid Multistep Lightbox
+# Engrid Multistep Embedded

-This project makes it easy to create links to your Engaging Networks Donation Page as a lightbox with multiple steps.
+This project makes it easy to create Multistep Donations Forms on Engaging Networks to embed as an iFrame on your website.

 ## How to use